ajnebro/pyMSAScoring/README.md

 * Antonio J. Nebro - Technology support

 ## License
-This project is licensed under the terms of the GNU - see the [LICENSE](https://github.com/ajnebro/pyMSAScoring/blob/master/LICENSE) file for details.
+This project is licensed under the terms of the MIT - see the [LICENSE](https://github.com/ajnebro/pyMSAScoring/blob/master/LICENSE) file for details.